Nick Gilkes: GB3 Championship

-Following a test at Silverstone Gilkes was announced to be signing for Hillspeed to compete in the GB3 Championship in 2022.
-Having qualified 17th in both qualifying sessions at the first round at Oulton Park, Gilkes finished 16th and 18th in races 1 and 2.
+Following a test at Silverstone, Gilkes was announced to be signing for Hillspeed to compete in the GB3 Championship in 2022.
+Having qualified seventeenth in both qualifying sessions at the first round at Oulton Park, Gilkes finished sixteenth and eighteenth in races 1 and 2.
 Due to the reverse grid format the Canadian was able to start from third place in the final race of the weekend.
 He would end up missing out on the podium after being overtaken by David Morales in the closing stages of the race.
 At the following round at the Silverstone Circuit, the Canadian would score his first podium in the series, profiting from a quick getaway at the start to overtake two competitors and closely battling Cian Shields for the victory in the final laps.
 Round three at Donington Park would start out in disappointing fashion however, as a suspension issue in qualifying meant that Gilkes was forced to start from last place in all three races.
 A collision with David Morales in Race 1 compounded matters, as it led to the Canadian's first retirement of the season.
 He would come back fighting in the third race, overtaking ten cars to finish twelfth.
-A then-best qualifying performance of 13th at Snetterton Circuit, which he described as "a fairly decent result", would be cancelled out by a car failure which prevented Gilkes from starting Race 1.
+A then-best qualifying performance of thirteenth at Snetterton Circuit, which he described as "a fairly decent result", would be cancelled out by a car failure which prevented Gilkes from starting Race 1.

 After the summer break Gilkes would qualify twelfth at Spa-Francorchamps and, for the first time that season, finished twelfth or better in each race despite a lack of experience at the circuit compared to his rivals, with a fifth place in the reversed-grid race capping off his weekend.
 During the following event at Silverstone, the Canadian became embroiled in a fight for the podium, however he would spin out on a damp part of the track after an overtake attempt on Zak Taylor.
-An anonymous weekend followed, as Gilkes finished outside of the top 15 in the main races.
+An anonymous weekend followed, as Gilkes finished outside of the top-fifteen in the main races.
 Gilkes concluded his season in perfect fashion however, winning the final race of the campaign at Donington Park, having managed to lead from start to finish.
-He ended up 14th in the standings with 165.5 points.
+He ended up fourteenth in the standings with 165.5 points.

+Eurocup-3

+Gilkes would team up with Drivex for the 2023 season, driving in the newly formed Eurocup-3 series alongside Formula Nordic champion William Karlsson.
+He finished eleventh in the standings, scoring a best race result of fifth at Estoril.

 Personal life

-Nick is the younger brother of Megan Gilkes, who is currently competing in F1 Academy.
+Gilkes is the younger brother of Megan Gilkes, who was previously competing in F1 Academy.